April 14, 2026· By Daniel Shao

 Where SparkReceipt Is Genuinely Better

 Email receipts.
 Forward any receipt email to your SparkReceipt inbox and it processes automatically.
-If a significant portion of your receipts are digital (Amazon, SaaS subscriptions, Uber), this is a real advantage.
+If a chunk of your receipts are digital — Amazon, SaaS, Uber — this is a real advantage.

 Trust.
 704 reviews don't lie.
-SparkReceipt has real users, real feedback, and a track record.
-That matters when you're trusting a tool with your tax documentation.
+SparkReceipt has real users, real feedback, a track record.
+That matters when you're trusting a tool with tax documentation.

 Multi-currency.
-SparkReceipt handles currency conversion natively — useful if you travel internationally or work with clients in different currencies.
+SparkReceipt handles currency conversion natively — useful if you travel or work across currencies.

 Where ReceiptToSheet Is Better

 Google Sheets is the product.
-When you scan a receipt with ReceiptToSheet, a row appears in your Google Sheet.
+You scan a receipt, a row appears in your Google Sheet.
 That's it.
 No dashboard to check, no export to run, no Zapier to maintain.
-The data lands exactly where you already work.
+The data lands where you already work.

 No setup friction.
-SparkReceipt requires downloading the app and creating an account.
-ReceiptToSheet works in your phone browser — add it to your home screen, connect your Sheet once via Google OAuth, and you're scanning in under two minutes.
+SparkReceipt requires a download and an account.
+ReceiptToSheet works in your phone browser — add it to your home screen, connect your Sheet once via Google OAuth, scanning in under two minutes.

 The Google Sheets Gap in Practice

-Here's what SparkReceipt's Sheets workflow actually looks like:
+Here's what SparkReceipt's Sheets workflow actually looks like without Zapier:

-4. Export CSV (or trigger a Zapier workflow if you've set one up)
+- Export CSV (or trigger Zapier if you've set one up)

 With ReceiptToSheet, steps 2–6 don't exist.
 The row is in your Sheet by the time you put your phone back in your pocket.